aws/aws-cdk/packages/@aws-cdk/core/README.md

 ```

 The properties passed to the level 2 constructs `AutoScalingGroup` and `Instance` from the
-`aws-ec2` module abstract what is passed into the CfnOption properties `resourceSignal` and
+`aws-ec2` module abstract what is passed into the `CfnOption` properties `resourceSignal` and
-`autoScalingCreationPolicy`, but when using level 1 constructs you can specify these.
+`autoScalingCreationPolicy`, but when using level 1 constructs you can specify these yourself.

-Also the CfnWaitCondition from the `aws-cloudformation` module suppports the `resourceSignal`.
+The CfnWaitCondition resource from the `aws-cloudformation` module suppports the `resourceSignal`.
+The format of the timeout is `PT#H#M#S`.
+In the example below AWS Cloudformation will wait for
+3 success signals to occur within 15 minutes before the status of the resource will be set to
+`CREATE_COMPLETE`.

 ```ts
 resource.cfnOptions.resourceSignal = {